Fur FAQs: Everything You Need To Know About The Fur We Use & Why We Use It

 At Tug-E-Nuff, we’re passionate about training using positive methods only.
 For that to work, a high value reward is needed.
 Lots of dogs find the scent and texture of a tug toy made with real fur incredibly motivating and rewarding.

 Using real fur training toys simply gets brilliant results.
 The bite area of our real fur collections are also organic, so completely safe for play.

 It’s also worth noting that real fur is often stepping stone to encouraging play.
 Our real fur toys are a great way to spark play drive in dogs who aren’t typically confident and playful (especially rescues).
 However, once these dogs realise play is fun it is possible to switch to using a faux fur toy if preferred.

 How do I choose between rabbit skin and sheepskin?

 The bite area on our sheepskin toys is denser and fluffier, and may be better suited to stronger, bigger dogs.

 Our rabbit skin tugs are particularly popular with terriers, but it’s all down to preference.

 Every dog is different and there isn’t a one size fits all rule for choosing the best toy.
-It’s worth trying a couple of toys to see which your dog prefers (remember, we offer a 30 Day Money Back Promise so you can buy with confidence and return if you need to).
+It’s worth trying a couple of toys to see which your dog prefers (remember, we offer a 45 Day Tug It + Love It guarantee so you can buy with confidence and return if you need to).